 - “Serial Interviews: When and Why to Talk to Someone More than Once,” International Journal of Qualitative Methods Vol. 17, No. 1, first published June 26, 2018 [journal] [pdf] — a methods paper that discusses the extent and limitations of power held by neighborhood wardens

-- “China–Taiwan Comparisons: Still Promising Though Not ‘Ideal’,” Harvard Workshop on Chinese Politics, February 23, 2018 [pdf] [all papers]
+- “China–Taiwan Comparisons: Still Promising Though Not ‘Ideal’,” Harvard Workshop on Chinese Politics, revised February 23, 2018 [pdf]

 - Graphs depicting various aspects of the politics of Taiwan